Robust quantum metrology with random Majorana constellations

-This picture makes it natural to consider the states associated with random points on the sphere, as opposed to the random states on $\mathbb{C}P^{N}$ that induce correlations between the points in the Majorana constellation.
-We explore here the far-reaching consequences of this intuitive and simple approach.
+This picture makes it natural to consider the states associated with random points on the sphere.
+We conduct a detailed study of these states from an SU(2)-invariant perspective.
+Notably, we find that, in the limit of a large number of particles, they do not converge to a classical state and preserve their quantumness.

+In addition, these new random Majorana (RM) states belong to the symmetric (bosonic) subspace.
+It has been recognized that symmetric states offer significant advantages from a metrological perspective~\cite{Hyllus:2010aa,Benatti:2013aa,Apellaniz:2015aa,Oszmaniec:2016wo}.
+We find numerical evidence that the usefulness of RM states for rotation-sensing-style tasks, like magnetometry and ellipsometry, is robust against the loss of a finite number of particles and dephasing.
+This is in stark contrast to other relevant states, such as Greenberger-Horne-Zeilinger (GHZ) states~\cite{Greenberger:1989aa} (equivalent to the NOON states~\cite{Dowling:2008aa} in optical interferometry), which completely lose their (otherwise ideal) sensitivity upon loss of just a single particle.
+Finally, we experimentally generate these states by utilizing light's orbital angular momentum and implement arbitrary unitaries using a multiplane light conversion setup to showcase rotation sensing.

+This paper is organized as follows.
+In Sec.~\ref{sec:Majcon} we address the basic notions of the Majorana stellar representation and its physical interpretation.
+In Sec.~\ref{sec:Rancon} we raise the ideas behind RM constellations and characterize their properties by resorting to a multipole expansion.
+Subsequently, in Sec.~\ref{sec:comp} we use these multipoles to compare our method with alternative ways of obtaining random states.
+In Sec.~\ref{sec:metrology} we introduce the setting of quantum parameter estimation.
+Utilizing the quantum Fisher information, we investigate the performance and robustness of the RM states under the influence of noise and particle loss.
+Finally, in Sec.~\ref{sec:expt} we introduce the experimental setup used to study these states with respect to rotation sensing and analyze the obtained results.
+We conclude our work in Sec.~\ref{sec:conc}.